 Things got more crowded as the number of newspapers grew in the early 20th century and more of them sent correspondents to Washington.
 Roosevelt was the first president to set aside working space in the White House for their use.
 But it was Wilson, comfortable dealing with media packs from his time as governor of New Jersey, who first invited a gang of them in to pepper him with questions in what we would recognize as a version of the modern news conference, celluloid collars and all.

-He was pushed to take them on by Joseph Tumulty, Wilson’s personal secretary and confidant.
+Wilson was pushed to take them on by Joseph Tumulty, the president’s personal secretary and confidant.
 Tumulty played what would be the chief of staff role today, and by organizing the first of 159 news conferences in Wilson’s two terms he became the first White House press secretary, the Sean Spicer-Anthony Scaramucci-Sarah Huckabee Sanders of the Jazz Age.

 Wilson told the journalists that Tumulty could speak for him, especially as the president was learning his way around Washington.